sivameetsu/linux-learns/apache2-configuration.md

 **_apache2 Installation_**

-If the package is not found, use the following commands to install apache2.
+If the package cannot be found, run the commands below to install apache2.

 ```bash
 sudo apt update
 sudo apt install apache2 -y
 ```

 **_apache2 installtion verification_**

-After installing the apache2 package, use this command to verify the apache2 packages.
+Use this command to check the apache2 packages after they've been installed.

-**_service handling process_**
+_service handling process_

 This command can be used to start the service and check its status.